 Patrizio P, Molinari E, Caplan A. Ethics of medical and nonmedical oocyte cryopreservation.
 Curr Opin Endocrinol Diabetes Obes.
 2016 Dec;23(6):470-475.

 Notas de prensa IVI.
 21 noviembre 2019.
 Más de un 20% de mujeres entre 30 y 34 años presentan una baja reserva ovárica. (ver)

-FAQs from users: 'Why is fertility preservation discouraged for older women?', 'Is it better to preserve eggs or embryos if I am over 35 years old?', 'How are eggs frozen?', 'How many eggs need to be frozen?' and 'Is it necessary to be thin to preserve fertility?'.
+FAQs from users: 'Why is fertility preservation discouraged for older women?', 'Is it better to preserve eggs or embryos if I am over 35 years old?', 'What will happen to my vitrified eggs if I get pregnant naturally and no longer need them?', 'At what age is fertility preservation recommended?', 'How are eggs frozen?', 'Will I get pregnant for sure if I preserve my eggs while I am young?', 'How many eggs need to be frozen?' and 'Do you need to be thin to preserve fertility?'.

 Authors and contributors